Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon RX 560 should be quite a bit (approximately 114%) better at anisotropic filtering than the Radeon RX 550. (explain)
+Texel RateThe Radeon RX 560 will be much (more or less 114%) faster with regards to AF than the Radeon RX 550. (explain)

-Pixel RateThe Radeon RX 560 is a bit (approximately 7%) better at anti-aliasing than the Radeon RX 550, and should be capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Radeon RX 560 is just a bit (approximately 7%) faster with regards to full screen anti-aliasing than the Radeon RX 550, and also capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison